Anthony Jung Award Information

-- Graduate students submit the presentation by e-mail attachment to Dr. Halla Kim at email@example.com by September 15.
+- Graduate students submit the presentation by e-mail attachment to Dr. Mark Celinscak at firstname.lastname@example.org by September 15.

 - Submissions are reviewed by the Award Selection Committee made up of the members of the ESC Steering Committee.
 Selection is based on a ranking according to five criteria: originality of research; scholarly context (reference to current research on topic); mechanics and style; coherent thesis statement; and contribution in the field of study.
 The award will be announced at the current convention.
 Past recipients of the award are not eligible to compete for another award.
 Only one submission per person per year can be accepted.

 Recipients of the Anthony Jung Award for Best Conference Paper by a Graduate Student: